 - NOTE: Soon, you should train at least one board member and staff member about outcomes — consider using this very basic online guide

 Planning Your Outcomes Evaluation — Step 2: Choosing Outcomes

-- Note that a logic model for your program is depiction of inputs, activities, outputs and outcomes (short-term, intermediate and long-term) regarding your program.
+- Note that a logic model for your program is a depiction of inputs, activities, outputs, and outcomes (short-term, intermediate, and long-term) regarding your program.
 Take a look at the information in Introduction to Program Logic Model

 - Now fill in a logic model for the program to which you want to apply outcomes-based evaluation — see the example logic model and framework — BUT first read the next several bullets below in this section:

 - To identify outcomes, consider: “enhanced …”, “increased …”, “more …”, “new …”, “altered …”, etc.

 - Note that it can be quite a challenge to identify outcomes for some types of programs, including those that are preventative (health programs, etc.), developmental (educational, etc.), or “one-time” or anonymous (food shelves, etc.) in nature.
 In these cases, it’s fair to give your best shot to outcomes planning and then learn more as you actually apply your outcomes evaluation plan.
 Also, seek help and ideas about outcomes from other nonprofits that provide services similar to yours.
 Programs that are remedial in nature (that is, that are geared to address current and observable problems, such as teen delinquency, etc.) are often easier to associate with outcomes.

 - Regarding identifying short-term outcomes, think 0-6 months:

 — Imagine your client in the program or a day after leaving the program